hasura/graphql-engine/docs/graphql/manual/schema/custom-functions.rst

   .. tab:: Via CLI

-    1. You can :ref:`create a migration manually <manual_migrations>` and add your `create function SQL statement <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ to it.
+    1. :ref:`Create a migration manually <manual_migrations>` and add your `create function SQL statement <https://www.postgresql.org/docs/current/sql-createfunction.html>`__ to it.

-    2. Then apply the migration by running:
+    2. Apply the migration by running:

     .. code-block:: bash